lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 # C. Cavalier.

 Considerable changes from vanilla.
 The Cavalier now acts more like a general with fighting prowess (e.g. can attain mastery in some weapon proficiencies) and immunities to fear and charm, in exchange for one less spell per level and no access to Lay on Hands.
-The spellbook is also made more unique, by both tailoring the deleted divine spells and the spells added.
+Cavaliers get their own auras and the spellbook is made more unique, by both tailoring the deleted divine spells and the spells added.

 note(s):
-* KR adds Challenge Evil abilitty, which I do not like and will *not* add.
+* KR adds Challenge Evil ability, which I do not like and will *not* add.
 A version of Shield Other is added as a new spell.

 note(s): all tables can be edited *before* installing the mod, but do not complain if you mess things up:
 * the list of deleted spells can be found in [Cavalier spellbook](../resources/2da/cavalier_spellbook.2da).
 * the proficiencies can be found in [Cavalier proficiencies](../resources/2da/cavalier_proficiencies.2da).
 * the abilities can be found in [Cavalier abilities table](../resources/2da/cavalier_abilities.2da).
+* the table of added spells is [Cavalier new spells](../resources/2da/cavalier_new_spells.2da).

 ## C. 1.
 Spellcasting.